 *contains affiliate link

 Five is not a large number, and 5 frugal things aren’t difficult for most households to accomplish.
-I’m hoping this short list of easy frugal things we did at the Taylor Household one day might inspire you to look at your own tasks and perhaps start tackling just 5 easy things to save money in your own home.
+I’m hoping this short list of easy frugal things we did at our own home one day might inspire you to look at your own tasks.
+Perhaps you’ll start tackling just 5 easy things to save money in your own home.

-- RancherMan & I scoured our garage for still-useful items that we were no longer using and took them to the local auction.
+- Sell Unused Items For Someone Else To Love – RancherMan & I scoured our garage for still-useful items that we were no longer using and took them to the local auction.
 They will sell those items, take a small percentage for their efforts and we’ll get a check.
 Garage cleaned plus cash in the bank?
 Double win! (high fives all the way around, y’all!)

 What frugal victories did you accomplish today?
 Are you finding it easier to incorporate frugality without giving it much thought anymore?